jordan-bott/jordan-bott/wordle/README.md

 - Further stat tracking
 - Adjusting letter section to be styled more like a keyboard
 - Adding shield.io images for stats
+- Auto show game schema and letters in the issue template

 ### Bugs to Fix